dnlsndr/ts3api/README.md

     }
 }
 ```

-the server subcategory is for production use on your server
+the server subcategory is for production use on your server,
 the local subcategory is for development on your local system

 # Run the API
 start the server by running:
 ```